-In response to applicant's argument that [1] is nonanalogous art, it has been held that a prior art reference must either be in the field of applicant's endeavor or, if not, then be reasonably pertinent to the particular problem with which the applicant was concerned, in order to be relied upon as a basis for rejection of the claimed invention.
+In response to applicant's argument that [1] is nonanalogous art, it has been held that a prior art reference must either be in the field of the inventor's endeavor or, if not, then be reasonably pertinent to the particular problem with which the inventor was concerned, in order to be relied upon as a basis for rejection of the claimed invention.
 See In re Oetiker, 977 F.2d 1443, 24 USPQ2d 1443 (Fed.
 Cir.
 1992).
 In this case, [2].

-1. In bracket 1, enter the name of the reference which applicant alleges is nonanalogous.

-2. In bracket 2, explain why the reference is analogous art.
+- 1. In bracket 1, enter the name of the reference which applicant alleges is nonanalogous. - 2.
+In bracket 2, explain why the reference is analogous art. - 3.
+This form paragraph must be preceded by form paragraph 7.37.